OmnisStudio/Omnis-Sysinfo/README.md

 # Usage

-In order to use this xcomp, you can use one of its functions described below, in the format **Do sysinfo.$functionName(cError) Returns cReturnedValue**
+In order to use this xcomp, you can use one of its functions described below, in the format "**Do sysinfo.$functionName(cError) Returns cReturnedValue**"

 $getmacaddr(cError) : returns the mac address of the device.